 The employee bears the investment risk and is often responsible for making investment decisions.
 Investment options may include mutual funds, target date retirement funds, or stable value funds.
-For plan year 2022, 38 defined contribution plans reported to the JCPER.
+For plan year 2023, 39 defined contribution plans reported to the JCPER.
 Hybrid Plan Design (DB/DC Combination): Ten sponsors offer a retirement plan that incorporates both a DB and a DC component with a minimal lifetime defined benefit accompanied by an individual employee DC account.
 A hybrid plan design may allocate investment risk and contribution risk between the employer/plan sponsor and the employees.
 Cash Balance Plan Design: Another plan type is a cash balance plan.
 In contrast to a defined benefit plan, a cash balance plan's promised benefit is in terms of a member's stated account balance.
 A member's benefit is based on employee contributions, employer pay credits, and an interest credit.
 However, unlike a defined contribution plan, the plan's funds are invested and managed by the retirement plan/investment manager.
 The employer/plan sponsor bears the investment risk.
-One Missouri public employee retirement system (North Kansas City Hospital) adopted a cash balance plan for certain members beginning in plan year 2019.

 Other: Some plan sponsors have closed a defined benefit plan to new hires or frozen benefit accruals and established a defined contribution plan while maintaining the closed or frozen defined benefit plan.